kaby76/AntlrVSIX/doc/building.md

 * outputs a parenthesized-representation of the parse tree;
 * creates a tree visitor that computes the synthesized value of each subexpression, and runs the visitor on the parse tree.

-With this example, you should be able to tackle more complex grammars, including C++ (with preprocessor), C#, Java, Python, etc.
+From this template, you should be able to tackle more complex grammars, including C++ (with preprocessor), C#, Java, Python, etc.

 <br/><img src="pics/2019-08-08-31.png" width="75%" />